phicus/krill-user-guide/docs/src/krill2/rubik/trouble-tickets.md

 - Created at
 - Last Update

-Podemos filtrar y ordenar los tickets por cualquiera de los campos.
-Y exportarlos a un archivo.
+We can filter and order the tickets by any of the fields.
+We can also export them to a file.

-## Creación de un Trouble ticket
+## Creation of a Trouble Ticket

-Podemos generar un ticket nuevo pulsando en el botón rojo de New Trouble Ticket, aparecerá un Pop-up y tendremos que rellenar la información necesaria.
+We can generate a new ticket by clicking in the red button that says New Trouble Ticket, a Pop-up will show up and we will have to fill the requested information.

 ::: tip
-También podemos generar tickets desde la pantalla de alta de servicios o desde la edición de un servicio ya tramitado, quedando este ticket vinculado a él.
+We can also generate tickets from the page where we register new services or from the page where we edit a service that's been already registered, in this case the ticket will be linked to the service.
 :::

 ![Rubik Trouble tickets creation](@images/krill2/rubik/0202.png)

-Los campos necesarios para crear un ticket nuevo son:
+The fiels needed to create a new ticket are:

-- **Owner**: Dependiendo desde dónde se cree el ticket este campo ya vendrá seleccionado y no se podrá modificar, os e deberá seleccionar a mano
+- **Owner**: Depending on where the ticket was created this field will already be selected and not available for modifications or will be empty and have to be selected manually.
-- **Priority**: Importancia del ticket
+- **Priority**: Ticket's importance
-- **Number of customer affected**: Número de clientes afectados por el mismo problema.
+- **Number of customer affected**: Number of customers that are being affected by the same problem.
-- **Ticket Type**: En función del operador mayorista, este campo pude ser libre o venir detallado con un árbol de tipificaciones.
+- **Ticket Type**: Depending on the main operator this field can be empty or it can have a typifications' tree.
-- **Symptom**: En función del operador mayorista, este campo pude ser libre o venir detallado con un árbol de síntomas.
+- **Symptom**: Depending on the main operator, this field  can be empty or it can have a symptoms' tree.
-- **Trouble Description**: Descripción del problema.
+- **Trouble Description**: Problem's description.
-- **Comments**: Comentarios adicionales que sean necesarios para la comprensión o entendimiento del problema.
+- **Comments**: Additional coments that can be useful to understand the problem.

-Se tiene la opción de añadir imágenes en Attachments pulsando sobre el botón `+` inferior, pudiendo adjuntar.tantos como sean necesarios.
+The option to add images is available in Attachments clicking on the `+` button that appears in the bottom, as many images as needed can be added.